-Reserved for cars confirming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, GT World Challenge Europe is renowned for producing all-action racing between leading drivers, teams and automotive brands.
+Reserved for cars confirming to GT3 regulations and using SRO Motorsports Group’s globally recognised Balance of Performance (BOP) criteria, GT World Challenge Europe Powered by AWS is renowned for producing all-action racing between leading drivers, teams and automotive brands.

 The present-day championship can trace its roots back to 2011, when SRO partnered with world-renowned Swiss watch manufacturer Blancpain to create the Blancpain Endurance Series.
 Staged over five rounds, with the iconic Total 24 Hours of Spa as its marquee event, the new category placed equal emphasis on professional and amateur competitors while promoting high standards both on and off the circuit.